hweidner/check-mk-goodies/README.md

 From time to time, it happens that an image gets a new repository digest although its content did not change.
 In this case, the `docker pull` command prints the output "Image is already up to date".
-In this case, it is not neccessary to recreate the container; the Checkmk message will disappear after the next check.
+In this case, it is not necessary to recreate the container; the Checkmk message will disappear after the next check.

 You can view such images with the docker command: